Configure Spinnaker on AWS for Disaster Recovery

 SpinnakerService manifest for service

-apiVersion: spinnaker.armory.io/v1alpha2 kind: SpinnakerService metadata: name: spinnaker spec: spinnakerConfig: config: deploymentEnvironment: customSizing: # Configure, validate, and view the component sizings for the Spinnaker services. gate: replicas: 0
+apiVersion: spinnaker.armory.io/v1alpha2 kind: SpinnakerService metadata: name: spinnaker spec: spinnakerConfig: config: deploymentEnvironment: customSizing: # Configure, validate, and view the component sizings for the Armory services. gate: replicas: 0

 Once you’re done configuring for the passive Spinnaker, run

-kubectl -n <spinnaker namespace> apply -f <SpinnakerService manifest> if using Operator, or
+kubectl -n <spinnaker namespace> apply -f <SpinnakerService manifest> to deploy.

 Performing disaster recovery